Show proof of vaccination

 Healthcare and high risk workers

-The health order requires proof of being up-to-date on both vaccines and boosters for all healthcare and high risk workers at places like:
+The health order requires proof of having both a first vaccine series and 1st booster when eligible for all healthcare and high risk workers at places like:

 - Adult day centers